 Most people are aware that leaking oil means there is a problem with their vehicle, and the sooner it is repaired, the less chance there is for the problem to get worse.
 Do you know what to look for when it comes to the transmission?

-Becoming familiar with common automatic transmission problems can help you recognize certain symptoms, allowing you to get your vehicle looked at, and repaired if necessary, often before the transmission fails completely.
+Becoming familiar with the most common automatic transmission problems can help you recognize certain symptoms, allowing you to get your vehicle looked at, and repaired if necessary, often before the transmission fails completely.

 Problems develop more easily in automatic transmissions than in manuals because they are much more complex and have hundreds of individual parts.
 Performing proper maintenance and taking your vehicle in at the first sign of trouble can potentially save you thousands of dollars in repair bills.